Final Essay

 Haraway draws on anthropologist Anna Tsing’s concept of refugia, pockets of ecological and cultural resilience, as critical to understanding the gravity of our current moment.
 Tsing suggests that the true inflection point may not simply be widespread destruction, but rather the elimination of these refugia: the remaining spaces from which multispecies assemblages might re-emerge and reconstitute themselves after catastrophic events.
 “Anna Tsing argues that the Holocene was the long period when refugia, places of refuge, still existed, even abounded, to sustain reworlding in rich cultural and biological diversity.”[32]
 The transformation of the Piako area has been so extensive that reversing it seems impossible.
 Park states that “without the fruit dispersers and pollinators, more far-reaching ecological processes switch off.”[33]

-Artist Anselm Kiefer‘s birth at the end of World War II placed him in a Germany still recovering from the war; and his art was profoundly shaped by the ruins, trauma, and national silence surrounding the Nazi era, from which he pursued a practice based in honesty and confrontation.[35]
+Artist Anselm Kiefer‘s birth at the end of World War II placed him in a Germany still recovering from the war.
+His art was profoundly shaped by the ruins, trauma, and national silence surrounding the Nazi era, from which he pursued a practice based in honesty and confrontation.[36]

-Artist Kate van der Drift is a contemporary photographer based in Aotearoa whose practice is grounded in an “engagement with ecological processes, human relationships to place, and the potential of photography as a mode of attentive listening and collaborative storytelling.”[40]
-She makes camera-less ‘river exposures’ which are images formed by being “exposed to water in the absence of daylight by submerging film in lightproof holders in the Piako awa’s tributaries”[41] as part of her ongoing investigation into the ecological complexities of the waters and landscape of the Hauraki Plains.
+Artist Kate van der Drift is a contemporary photographer based in Aotearoa whose practice is grounded in an “engagement with ecological processes, human relationships to place, and the potential of photography as a mode of attentive listening and collaborative storytelling.”[42]
+She makes camera-less ‘river exposures;’ when images are formed while being “exposed to water in the absence of daylight by submerging film in lightproof holders in the Piako awa’s tributaries”.[43]
+This process is part of her ongoing investigation into the ecological complexities of the waters and landscape of the Hauraki Plains.
 Once immersed in the water the emulsion on the negative is gradually eroded by a combination of agricultural run-off, saltwater, sediment, bacteria, and algae.
-In Van der Drift’s practice, the emphasis is on cultivating care for the land; her project focuses on the Hauraki Plains by examining the ecological degradation of waterways resulting from agricultural run-off, while acknowledging the entangled social and ecological histories.[42]
+In van der Drift’s practice, the emphasis is on cultivating care for the land; her project focuses on the Hauraki Plains by examining the ecological degradation of waterways resulting from agricultural run-off, while acknowledging the entangled social and ecological histories.[44]

-I am interested in the ways Van der Drift’s practice also engages with the Hauraki/Piako region, addressing the degraded state of its waterways and employing water itself as an active material agent, paralleling my own use of river mud.
-However, our approaches diverge in the visual outcomes.
-Many of Van der Drift’s works move toward abstraction, producing compositions that are strikingly beautiful (as seen in fig.14).
-In contrast, my work retains the structural conventions of historical landscape imagery - foreground, horizon, and sky - to critically engage with the colonial history of landscape representation, and its role in shaping perceptions of land during and after colonisation.
+I am interested in the ways van der Drift’s practice also engages with the Hauraki/Piako region, addressing the degraded state of its waterways, and employing water itself as an active material agent; paralleling my own use of river mud.
+However, our approaches diverge in their visual outcomes.
+Many of van der Drift’s works move toward abstraction, producing compositions that are strikingly beautiful (as seen in fig. 13).
+In contrast, my work retains the structural conventions of historical landscape imagery - foreground, horizon, and sky - to critically engage with the colonial history of landscape representation, and its role in shaping perceptions of land during, and after colonisation.

 Aotearoa artist and photographer Mark Adams carefully portrays culturally significant sites, inviting us to re-examine landscapes often loaded with meaning.
 Adams retraced the voyage of Captain Cook and the artist William Hodges, capturing the landscape's lingering presence of these historical encounters.
-Figure 16 shows After William Hodges 'Cascade Cove’, a four-part photographic work from his series Cook's Sites
+Figure 15 shows After William Hodges 'Cascade Cove,’ a four-part photographic work from his series Cook's Sites.

 Australian anthropologist Nicholas Thomas, who has known Adams since 1993, wrote in the afterword to Mark Adams: A Survey, the catalogue that accompanied the 2025 exhibition at Auckland Art Gallery: